 If you have a new little one on the way, just want to upgrade your bambino’s resting place, or are trying to help a loved one come up with ideas for their baby, putting together a nursery from scratch can be so much fun.
 I mean, come on!
 When, since maybe kindergarten, have you been able to think up ideas this creative and have a shot at actually using them?
 Would you have the nerve to put giraffes in your entry way?
 Unlikely.
 Ok, maybe you would, but most of us aren’t that free spirited!
 So use the opportunity to decorate a nursery, especially when it’s on a budget, as a chance to express your most fun and fabulous ideas.
 I’m sure the under two club will love you for it!
-Our feature project above and below, we found on ‘Project Nursery‘.
+Our feature below, we found on ‘Project Nursery‘.
 This was a room done for a sweet little girl by Mom Charity, who also happens to own ‘Shilkret Designs‘ (just in case you may need a custom birth announcement or two!).
 Her sweet little one arrived early (been there Charity!) but when she finally came home, what a wonderful space!
 Read through the post to see how she did this amazingly pretty pink glam room, on a budget!
 (She even gives you the wall color!)

 Jaime over at ‘Everyday Art’ created this DIY handmade rag rug tutorial for those of you who want to make a custom look for your little one… I love her colorful look, or you could choose to do it in any color, including that pink in the rug above!
 Great tutorial to take you through it, what a great “sitting in front of ‘Grey’s Anatomy'” project!